 Caring for a person with a degenerative disease creates conditions of chronic stress that increase the risk of poor physical and psychological health in the caregiver.

-Caring for a patient and also having to bear a high proportion of the personal, social and economic costs of caring, is chronically stressful.
-It is likely that the caregiver burden of FXTAS is similar to those experiences by caregivers of patients with other degenerative disorders, e.g. Parkinson’s disease (PD) and Alzheimer’s disease (AD).
-Depression and anxiety are common mood disturbances among caregivers of AD and PD.
+Caring for a patient and also having to bear a high proportion of the personal, social, and economic costs of caring, is chronically stressful.
+The caregiver burden of FXTAS is likely similar to those experienced by caregivers of patients with other degenerative disorders, e.g., Parkinson’s and Alzheimer’s disease.
+Depression and anxiety are common mood disturbances among caregivers of both.

-Different from the caregivers of AD and PD, most caregivers of patients with FXTAS are female spouses, due to the fact that men develop FXTAS more often and frequently more severely than women.
+Different from the caregivers of Parkinson’s and Alzheimer’s, most caregivers of patients with FXTAS are female spouses, because men develop FXTAS more often and frequently more severely than women.

 Caregiver Interventions

-There are several interventions that can be extremely beneficial for FXTAS caregivers.
+Several interventions can be extremely beneficial for FXTAS caregivers.

 A Network of Social Support